VirajYParikh/Web_Scraping/README.md

 I completed a total of around 50 scripts whilst doing that.

-I was also tasked with creating a simple front end website to display all the extracted data in a suitable and comprehensible manner.
+I was also tasked with creating a simple front-end website to display all the extracted data in a suitable and comprehensible manner.

-This project taught me a lot about Web scraping tools like Selenium, Front End technologies like HTML, CSS and JS.
+This project taught me a lot about Web scraping tools like Selenium, and Front End technologies like HTML, CSS, and JS.

 You can find some of the scripts that I wrote in this repository.